Do Destination Wedding Guests Have To Buy A Gift?

 WeddingWire trend expert Anne Chertoff agrees that if you receive an invitation to a wedding, whether destination or down the street, you should send the couple a gift — one that is within your budget.

-"You may decide that because you’re spending money traveling to a destination wedding that you really don’t have the funds to spend on a gift, which is understandable," she says.
-"However, you should give the couple a token gift, in an amount that you feel comfortable spending; $25, $50, $100.
+"You may decide that because you’re spending money travelling to a destination wedding that you really don’t have the funds to spend on a gift, which is understandable," she says.
+"However, you should give the couple a token gift, in an amount that you feel comfortable spending; £25, £50, £100.
 It’s up to the guest to determine their gift budget based on how much they are spending on travel and accommodations, and their income."

-Other ideas include an "experience gift" — a membership to a museum, a wine tasting, a cooking class — which will typically cost less than the dinnerware or cookware from their registry.
+Other ideas include an "experience gift" — a membership to a museum, a wine tasting, a cooking class — which will typically cost less than the dinnerware or cookware from their wedding list.
 Plus, some couples may appreciate an experience more than a set of bowls or flatware.
-Giving a donation to the couple's charity of choice, if they have indicated one on their registry, is a great way to tailor-make your gift to your budget and make a meaningful contribution.
+Giving a donation to the couple's charity of choice, if they have indicated one, is a great way to tailor-make your gift to your budget and make a meaningful contribution.
 But the best way to save money on a destination-wedding gift is to pool with a bunch of friends or family: Sites like Zola make it super-easy to go in on group gifts.

 Advertisement